walidelnozahy/cloud/docs/apps/frameworks.md

 ## Importing your framework

 HTTP frameworks like [Connect](https://github.com/senchalabs/connect) and [Express](https://expressjs.com/) were designed to function as Node.js HTTP servers using ports and sockets to respond to requests.
 In modern distributed systems, each request is isolated and responds to events rather than HTTP requests.
-Serverless Cloud provides an `http` helper function that will import your existing HTTP framework and make it compatible with our platform.
+Serverless Cloud provides an `http` interface function that will import your existing HTTP framework and make it compatible with our platform.

 ```javascript
 // Import and initialize your framework